Phosphorus

 What Is Phosphorus?

-Phosphorus is an essential mineral for the body’s daily functions.
+Phosphorus is a mineral that is essential for the body’s daily functions.
 About 85% of the body’s phosphorus is stored in the bones and teeth, where it contributes to their structure and strength.
 The remaining phosphorus is found in tissues and blood, where it helps with energy production, cellular repair, and regulation of various body functions.

 Phosphorus is typically found in the form of phosphate, a charged particle that combines with calcium to form the structure of bones and teeth.